 Do something different with your weekend!
 Morocco is just a few short hours away by plane, but a world away in its culture and the challenges it offers.
 In a matter of hours you could be exploring Marrakech’s atmospheric souks, or taking on Mount Toubkal, the highest mountain in North Africa.

 Because a short break doesn’t always mean a city break, our weekend adventures offer some unique experiences and life-changing challenges.
 And whether you fancy heading off on a group trip, or getting friends together for a tailormade adventure, you can.
-Read on to find out about our short trips to France.
+Read on to discover some of what’s on offer.
 You’ll be amazed at what you can achieve in a weekend.